ohigithub/Charity_Funding_Predictor/README.md

 My initial optimization attempt had 3 had three layers (because it's an appropriate minimum) and 80 neurons (about double the number of columns in the dataset) in the first lowering the units from there.
 For the initial layers, I used the ReLu activation function for computational efficiency.
 For the final output layer, I used the sigmoid function as there was only one unit to calculate there.
 To increase model performance, I increased the number of neurons, layers, and epochs on three iterations.
 Ultimately, I was unable to achieve target model performance of >75% accuracy.
 I look forward to learning more about optimizations in order to do so.
 </br>
-Were you able to achieve the target model performance? </br>

 <ins>Summary</ins> Overall, this model was unsuccessful.
 I would recommend using activation functions differently to better compute the data.
 My code can be found [here](https://github.com/ohigithub/deep-learning-challenge/tree/main/Optimizations).